Seattle Pilots: Formation

-The franchise was owned by Pacific Northwest Sports, Inc. (PNSI), led by Dewey Soriano, a former Rainiers pitcher and general manager and former president of the Pacific Coast League.
+The franchise was owned by Pacific Northwest Sports, Inc. (PNSI), led by Dewey Soriano, a former Seattle Rainiers pitcher and general manager and former president of the Pacific Coast League.
 The team's nickname of "Pilots" came from Soriano's part-time job as a harbor pilot and the city's association with the aviation industry.
 The team colors were royal blue and gold (with accessory red in the logo: helm and baseball seams).

 Seattle had long been a hotbed for minor league baseball and was home to the Seattle Rainiers, one of the pillars of the Pacific Coast League (PCL).
 At the time, Seattle was the third-biggest metropolitan area on the West Coast.
 The then-Cleveland Indians (now Guardians) briefly considered a move to Seattle in 1964 but opted to stay in the city.
-In 1967, Charles Finley looked to move his Kansas City Athletics to Seattle, but ended up moving the Athletics to Oakland, California instead.
+In 1967, Charles Finley looked to move his Kansas City Athletics to Seattle, but ended up moving the franchise to Oakland instead.
 There was no real competition from other professional teams at the time in the city.
 While Seattle had landed the National Basketball Association (NBA)'s SuperSonics (now the Oklahoma City Thunder) in 1967, the NBA was not as popular as baseball was at the time.
 The NFL would come to the city in 1976 with the addition of the expansion Seahawks, followed by the NHL in 2021 with the addition of the expansion Kraken.